 This famous piece made the list because June is the month most associated with weddings, and this happens to be one of the most well-known wedding pieces ever.
 The story of how this one rose to fame is super interesting – head HERE to find out why!

 We’ve already touched down on Winter and Spring, so it’s no shocker that Vivaldi’s Summer is on our list this month.
 Your kids will love what the music represents – and it’s easy to hear.
 (The link will take you to the 6:00 mark, which is the beginning of the 2nd movement.
 Listen to the end – it kicks in gear at 8:11!)
 Head HERE for more on this piece.

 MUSIC FOR THE ROYAL FIREWORKS // HANDEL

 Music for the Royal Fireworks is commonly heard in 4th of July fireworks shows.
 Of course, it was written by a German-living-in-England, so American freedom was not really on the agenda when Handel penned this tune.
-You’ll get the full story in July.
+Get the full story HERE.

 NEW WORLD SYMPHONY “ALLEGRO” // DVORAK

 NEW WORLD SYMPHONY “LARGO” // DVORAK

 There are patriotic undertones for the next two pieces on our list as well.
 Dvorak composed his New World Symphony after moving to, you guessed it, the New World, AKA ‘Merica.
 The Largo movement now has an association with the military, and the Allegro movement sounds like a famous movie score.
 Can’t wait for you to hear these two!
 More HERE.